4GeeksAcademy/machine-learning-content/07-1d-ml_deploy/deploy-model-to-heroku.md

 {% endblock %}
 ```

-You have used HTML templates and static files in Flask.
+You have used HTML templates and static files in Flask in a clean way.
+However, to make things simple for your fist web app, we will keep only the index.html file.
 Let's see how our actual code could be to create a form requesting the attributes of our passengers.

 >Important: in-order to predict the data correctly the corresponding values of each label should match with the value of each input selected.